yakuhzi/setup-ssh-agent/README.md

 # Action SSH Agent

-A Github Action that registers a SSH key in the SSH Agent.
+A GitHub Action that starts the ssh agent with the provided ssh keys and adds github.com to the known hosts.

 Usage
 -------